stungeye/Full-Stack-Notes/docs/05-intro-to-rails-blog-app/intro-to-rails-blog-app.md

 ## Setup Instructions

-Let's create a new Rails project named 'blog':
+Let's create a new Rails project named 'blog'.

 - In your WSL terminal type: `rails new blog`